kramenob/ess-grabber/README.md

-# soundgrabber
+# Epidemic Sound Grabber bot

 `v.BOMZH`

-Epidemic Sound grabber
+Able to load the album page from the link from the chat and return the prepared information post